Case Results

 Cory Miller was able to demonstrate that the Good Samaritan exception applied and as K.B. remained at the scene and cooperated with her life saving efforts before and after the arrival of EMS, K.B could not be charged with crimes of possession.
 Charges were withdrawn by the District Attorney’s office at the Preliminary Hearing.

-– Commonwealth vs L.K.
+Terroristic Threats Charges Dismissed – Commonwealth vs B.K.

-Commonwealth vs J.R. – January 2017
+Commonwealth vs J.R.

 J.R. was charged with Armed Robbery after allegedly attacking a woman from behind while she was walking home from a Turkey Hill.
 After a lengthy investigation, as well as the review of contradictory evidence provided by Atty Miller, the Commonwealth decided to dismiss the charges on the eve of a Jury Trial in York County.
 Additionally, with Cory’s help, J.R. had his record expunged and the allegations were wiped off his background report.